 Here are some of the most common company website homepage mistakes that damage user experience and rankings:

 1. Avoiding Hick’s Law

-Hick’s Law states that the more options you give your customers, the more time they will take.
-That’s true for a homepage, especially when you’re competing in “Mobilegeddon”.
+Hick’s Law states that the more options you give your customers, the more time they will take to make a choice.
+That’s also true for a website homepage design, especially when you’re competing in “Mobilegeddon”.

-Users often find it hard to process 10 to 20 different messages as well as graphics to get to the next level, so will they come back to the same page again?
+Users often find it hard to process 10 to 20 different messages as well as graphics to get to the next step in the customer journey.
+So, if your homepage is clustered with information, will they come back to the same page again?
 Probably not.
-They will probably skip the site entirely.
+They will most likely skip the site entirely.

 On the other hand, if you give them less options, they can easily process information.
-This results in higher page views and a lower bounce rate.
+This results in an increase in page views and a lower bounce rate.

 2. Use of Carousel or Slider

-- Fast sliders frustrate users, because they cannot read the all the information completely.
+- Fast sliders frustrate users, because they cannot read all the information completely.

 - Fast sliders also make it difficult for the users to click on the information they want.

 - Non-native speakers have a language barrier, so they read and understand the information slowly.
 But sliders don’t wait for them.